The place for excellence in the child welfare workforce

 Ligia Cushman, MA.
 Chief Executive Officer, Families Rising

-“Diverse leaders can be key drivers of needed systems change in the child welfare workforce.
+“Leaders can be key drivers of needed systems change in the child welfare workforce.
 We are dedicated to crafting a future where every professional in the workforce possesses the essential tools, coaching, training, and data for effective leadership.”

 Ligia Cushman, CEO of Families Rising